Major or mild neurocognitive disorders (dementia) | Medical Council of Canada

 3. construct an effective initial management plan, including

-1. treatment of reversible underlying conditions;
+1. treating reversible underlying conditions,

-2. initiation of appropriate pharmacotherapy (e.g., cholinesterase inhibitors);
+2. initiating appropriate pharmacotherapy (e.g., cholinesterase inhibitors),